LostInDarkMath/pedantic-python-decorators/README.md

 These decorators will make you write cleaner and well-documented Python code.

 ## Getting Started
-This package requires Python 3.6 or newer.
+This package requires Python 3.6.1 or later.
 There are multiple options for installing this package.

 ### Option 1: Installing with pip from [Pypi](https://pypi.org/)